 5 Minute Read

-State of the Construction Industry: October 2019 Roundup
+Construction Industry Trends: October 2019 Roundup

 As the leaves begin to turn, many contractors are busy trying to close out projects or finish critical phases before colder temperatures and inclement weather arrives.
 But there was also a lot of news away from the jobsite in October, as the industry pushes for more infrastructure spending, celebrates diversity and new technologies and, unfortunately, deals with more tragic safety incidents.
 Here’s a look at some of the top stories we’re following.